 After flashing the MCU you can check the given out message on the VCOM port with a terminal tool you like.
 Just open your Device Manager to check for the corresponding COM Port (look for Nu-Link2 Virtual Com Port)

 Then open your Terminal Tool (e.g. HTerm) and connect to the COM port of your board with a Baud rate of 115200 (8-bit data; parity: none; stop bits: 1 bit).
 You have to reset the MCU by pushing the nReset button on the board to get the message:

 For more information on the Board and other IDEs check the dedicated webpage on Nuvoton’s website (you’ll find the User Manual under “Quick Start” tab -> point 6.).

-No that you’ve gone through part 1 of the tutorial, you’re ready to take part 2 (coming soon) or one of our more advanced tutorials.
+Now you’ve gone through part 1 of the tutorial, you’re ready to take Getting Started with NuMaker-M032KI part 2 or one of our more advanced tutorials.